Esterello2/python-party-project/maze_tui/README.md

 This directory contains the following files:

-- maze.py: You will do your work in this Python file.
+- maze.py: Implementation of maze class and methods.

 - tui_solver.py and tui_game.py: Files you will implement your TUIs in.

 - cell.py: Implementation of cell class.
-Do NOT modify this file.

-- test_hw4.py and grader.py: Test code for HW #4.
-Do NOT modify these files.
+- test_hw4.py and grader.py: Test code for maze.

 - mazes/: Directory with test data.
 Do NOT modify the contents of this directory.